vcubez19/healthcure/README.md

 ## Project Setup

-To set up the database for HealthCure, follow these instructions:

 ### 1. Create an Appwrite Project
 1. Sign in to your [Appwrite console](https://appwrite.io/console).
 2. Create a new project and note the project ID.